 An examination of the issues, events, processes and individuals shaping American history during the era of the Civil War.

 HIST 354B.
 Southern History and Culture in the United States, 1800-Present.
 1 Unit.

 This course examines the history and myriad cultures of the U. S. South from the nineteenth century to the present.
 In particular, the class focuses on how conceptions of Southern identity have developed and changed over time, on the role of historical memory in shaping understandings of Southern identity and the Southern past, and on the diverse peoples, ideals, and values that have shaped the Southern experience.
 Cross-listed as AMST 354B.
-Writing-intensive course.
+Writing enhanced course.

 Charles Darwin’s theory of species development has been a flashpoint for controversy between religious and scientific outlooks on the world.
 Using Darwinism as the most significant aspect of science to appear regularly in social thought, and political debate, this course will examine a broad range of religious beliefs, scientific theories, and cultural values from the nineteenth century to the present.
-Cross-listed as AMST 355E.
+Cross-listed as AMST 355V.
 Junior Seminar.

 Health care is at once an intimate part of private life and an issue of education, academic research, ideological values, civic culture, economics, and public policy.
 How have Americans managed the medical dimensions of their lives?
 This course will explore the role of scientific medicine, alternative healing, diverse cultural and ethnic traditions, gender roles, tensions between secular and religious outlooks, intellectual expertise, and marketplace dynamics since the nation’s founding.
 Can be used as an H course.
-Writing-intensive course.
+Writing enhanced course.